 4.2 Sterilization

-Sterilization technique, however, differs owing to the thermo-sensitivity of the rubber items.
-Thermo-resistant rubber ware shall be sterilized by autoclaving at 20.7 kPa to 57.6 kPa (3 to 4 psi) pressure for 10 minutes.
-Plastic tips shall be autoclaved at 34.4 kPa (5 psi) pressure for 20 minutes.
+Sterilization technique however, differs owing to the thermo-sensitivity of the rubber items.
+Thermo-resistant rubber ware shall be sterilized by autoclaving at 20.7 kPa to 57.6 kPa (3 to 4 psi) pressure for 10 min.
+Plastic tips shall be autoclaved at 34.4 kPa (5 psi) pressure for 20 min.
 The rubber tubing for semen filling shall not be reused.

 5 STERILIZATION OF BUFFERS

-5.1 Fresh double distilled water or ultra-pure water shall be autoclaved at 103.4 kPa (15 psi) pressure for 15 minutes and used for preparation of the buffer/dilutor.
+5.1 Fresh double distilled water or ultra-pure water shall be autoclaved at 103.4 kPa (15 psi) pressure for 15 min and used for preparation of the buffer/dilutor.

 5.2 Buffer shall be sterilized by microfiltration where 0.2 μm membrane filter may be preferred.
 If the buffer is prepared on the previous day, it should be stored in the refrigerator and antibiotics should be added next day in the morning after warming it to 340C.